Coaching is an investment of attention, time, and energy that helps you:

 - Develop personal capabilities and action plans.

-From these reflections, people develop commitments, action plans and experiments to test new behaviors and mindsets that advance personal and business priorities.
+These dialogues enable people to develop commitments, action plans and experiments to try new behaviors toward goals.

 Kathryn’s Approach to Coaching